Great Sand Hills: Formation

 The Great Sand Hills were created over 12,000 years ago near the end of the last ice age as the Wisconsin ice sheet retreated.
 At that time, the landscape of southern Saskatchewan was much different than it is today as there were retreating glaciers and several proglacial lakes.
 At the height of the glacial advance 18,000 years ago, the ice sheet was almost 2 km thick and as the glaciers retreated, they left behind huge piles of sandy debris, glacial till, and moraines while the melting waters carved out huge spillways.
 The area of the Great Sand Hills, and nearby Elbow Sand Hills at the headwaters of the Qu'Appelle River in Douglas Provincial Park, was covered by Glacial Lake Bursary.
 The South Saskatchewan Spillway flowed from the lake and as the glaciers disappeared and the waters began to dry up, sand deltas built up causing the South Saskatchewan Spillway to change course, thereby carving out the South Saskatchewan River Valley.
 Glacial Lake Bursary dried up exposing the sand deltas, which are the sand hills that exist today.

 Flora and fauna

-Animals found around the hills include the antelope, mule deer, pronghorn, fox, coyote, white-tailed deer, badger, weasel, porcupine, and the rare Ord's kangaroo rat.
+Animals found around the hills include the mule deer, pronghorn, fox, coyote, white-tailed deer, badger, weasel, porcupine, and the rare Ord's kangaroo rat.
 Local birds include the sharp-tailed grouse, white pelican, merlin, peregrine falcon, golden eagle, burrowing owl, mourning dove, and sandhill crane.
 Vegetation around the hills is limited due to the dry conditions and poor soil but includes prairie grasses, sagebrush, and small clumps of trees such as aspen and willow.